Esri Launches Online GIS Course For Climate Action

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- As the impacts of climate change increase and intensify around the world, one aspect that has become clear is the geographic nature of the issue.
+REDLANDS, Calif.–(BUSINESS WIRE/AETOSWire)– As the impacts of climate change increase and intensify around the world, one aspect that has become clear is the geographic nature of the issue.
 The ability to tackle such a wide-reaching geographic challenge requires technology that gives context, which location intelligence provides.
-To support the individuals working toward this goal, Esri , the global leader in geographic information system (GIS) technology, today announced it will offer a new massive open online course (MOOC) exploring the application of its software to address climate change impacts.
+To support the individuals working toward this goal, Esri, the global leader in geographic information system (GIS) technology, today announced it will offer a new massive open online course (MOOC) exploring the application of its software to address climate change impacts.
 The complimentary course will be available this fall for six weeks on the Esri Academy website and includes full access to ArcGIS Pro, ArcGIS Network Analyst, ArcGIS Online, and other ArcGIS software that uses science-based tools and authoritative data.

 GIS for Climate Action opens on October 25 and provides a comprehensive introduction to how GIS software is used to ingest, map, visualize, analyze, and share massive amounts of data.